 1 2 3 4 5 Families and teachers work together to provide resources for upcoming units of study.
-In addition to Level 1 - Families and teachers engage in innovative ways to enhance In addition to Level 3 - The school and PTA/Policy Council organize a resource list For example: teachers invite families to send in with their student an artifact about their careers, cultures or other relevant information for the student to share with the class to reinforce academic skills. classroom learning.
-For example: teachers invite community groups or individuals to their classes to share information about their careers, cultures or other relevant information and to reinforce academic skills. of volunteers' skills, expertise, and backgrounds, through which teachers can find support.
+In addition to Level 1 - Families and teachers engage In addition to Level 3 - The school and PTA organize a For example: teachers invite families to send in with their student an artifact about their careers, cultures or other relevant information for the student to share with the class to reinforce academic skills. in innovative ways to enhance classroom learning.
+For example: teachers invite community groups or individuals to their classes to share information about their careers, cultures or other relevant information and to reinforce academic skills. resource list of volunteers' skills, expertise, and backgrounds, through which teachers can find support.